SppamLite/prospect_park/PROJECT_STRUCTURE.md

 ### `src/storage/json-store.ts`

-- Loads JSON files from `./data/<database>/` directory
+- Loads JSON files from `./data/<database>/` directory using Bun's native APIs
-- Caches databases in memory
+- **No caching**: Reads files fresh on every query (JSON files are single source of truth)
+- Uses `Bun.file()` for reading and `Glob` for file discovery
+- Validates JSON data with Zod schemas at runtime
 - Each `.json` file = one table
 - Tables must be arrays of objects